 Anthony Diiorio created the Jaxx Wallet in 2014 while working at a Canadian blockchain company with the name Decentral.
 He is also a co-founder of the Ethereum Blockchain, one of the biggest blockchain projects in existence.

-You can download your wallet from the official [https://jaxx.io – Jaxx] website, it is currently available as a desktop application for Windows, Linux and Mac Os, Android and iOs versions can be installed from the Google Play Store and iTunes.
+You can download your Jaxx wallet from the official website, it is currently available as a desktop application for Windows, Linux and Mac Os, Android and iOs versions can be installed from the Google Play Store and iTunes.
 They also offer an online wallet version as well which works flawlessly with Chrome.

 So what about the competition?

-The Exodus Wallet is a desktop application available for Windows, Linux and Mac Os, Android, and iOs versions can be installed from the Google Play Store and iTunes.
-Each version can be downloaded from the Exodus Homepage.
+The Exodus Wallet is a desktop application available for Windows, Linux, and Mac Os, Android, and iOs versions that can be installed from the Google Play Store and iTunes.

 Now that you know the basics about Jaxx vs Exodus we can look at both wallets in more detail.
 Let’s start by comparing the crypto services of each project and what they charge for it.
 Which of the two wallets supports the most currencies and most important, which wallet is the cheapest option for daily use.
 Let’s find out who will be the winner.